This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Whipped Cream and Chocolate Chips: Take your French toast into dessert territory with a dollop of whipped cream and a scattering of mini chocolate chips.
+• Whipped Cream and Chocolate Chips: A dollop of whipped cream with mini chocolate chips turns French toast into a treat.

 Frequently Asked Questions

-Can I use gluten-free bread to make French toast?
+Can I use any type of bread for French toast?

 Ways To Use Leftover Ingredients